iGio90/Dwarf/README.md

 # DWARF

-A gui for mobile reverse engineers and crackers.
+A debugger for mobile reverse engineers and crackers.
 Or damn, what a reversed fluffy or yet, duck warriors are rich as fuck.
 Whatever you like!
 Built on top of pyqt5, frida and some terrible code.